-- Crowning Moment of Awesome for the Green Lantern mythos.
+- Moment of Awesome for the Green Lantern mythos.

 - Barry Allen and Hal Jordan are being chased by Black Lantern rings.
 What does Barry Allen do?
 He tells Hal to tie himself to him with his ring and runs so fast they travel A FEW SECONDS into the future, hence they are out of sync with the rings in the "present" and the rings just drop inert.
 "And they're fast.
 But I'm faster."

 - In Blackest Night: Wonder Woman #1, Wonder Woman tracks Black Lantern Maxwell Lord to the Tomb of the Unknowns in Arlington National Cemetery.
 Two regular, nameless soldiers are standing guard next to the tomb.
 Wonder Woman tells them to leave for their safety, but they refuse, because they have a duty to guard that tomb.
 Yes, even if superpowered zombies are attacking, they're still going to stand guard and even help Wonder Woman fight the newly-risen Black Lanterns that Maxwell just created by reviving the entire cemetery.
-If that isn't awesome, I don't know what is.
 Also doubles as a Crowning Moment of Heartwarming, considering those soldiers' dedication to duty.

 - Fridge Brilliance kicks in here.
 The Tomb Guards are handpicked and most who go through the training fail, it is considered the highest honor to be selected and to serve as part of the Tomb Guard, the main duty of he Guard is to protect the Tomb from any sort of damage or desecration.